paragonjh/ccapis/README.md

 You can of course also access `data_q` while the `WebSocket` is still running (i.e. before calling `stop()`).

-# ccapis.interfaces
+# ccapi.interfaces

-Built on top of `ccapis.apis`'s api classes are the slightly more sophisticated exchange interfaces in `bitex.interfaces`.
+Built on top of `ccapi.api`'s api classes are the slightly more sophisticated exchange interfaces in `ccapi.interfaces`.
 These have been written to unify the diverse REST APIs of the implemented exchanges, by providing the same methods and method parameters across all of them (see next section, `Standardized Methods`, for more information).

-For example, querying tickers looks the same on all exchanges, as well as placing an order, using `bitex.interface`:
+For example, querying tickers looks the same on all exchanges, as well as placing an order, using `ccapi.interface`:

 ```
-from ccapis import Bithumb, Bitfinex, Upbit
+from ccapi import Bithumb, Bitfinex, Upbit
 bt = Bithumb(key_file='bt.key')
 bf = Bitfinex(key_file='bf.key')
 ub = Upbit(key_file='ub.key')